WaveletGaussian: Wavelet-domain Diffusion for Sparse-view 3D Gaussian Object Reconstruction: Introduction

 3D Gaussian Splatting (3DGS) \cite{3DGS} has become a leading approach for reconstructing 3D scenes or objects from 2D images, producing photorealistic novel views with relatively short training times.
 Nevertheless, it generally depends on densely captured training views with accurate camera poses, which demand significant effort in data collection.
 In scenarios with sparse views, the reconstructed geometry is poorly constrained, often leading to artifacts or unstable structures that severely degrade rendering quality.
 This limitation reduces its practicality in real-world settings, where acquiring dense, well-posed data is often impractical \cite{GaussianObject}.

 Therefore, sparse-view 3DGS has emerged as an active research direction.
 While multiple kinds of priors have been leveraged for the task \cite{DWTGS}, denoising diffusion models (DDMs) \cite{DDM} have emerged as a powerful option due to their outstanding generative capabilities.
 Within a sparse-view 3DGS framework, they are often used to repair the renders from novel viewpoints, which are often highly corrupted due to the lack of explicit supervision.
-The repaired views are subsequently used as pseudo ground-truths for later optimization, thus emulating artifact-free dense-view training \cite{DeceptiveNeRF, 3DGS-Enhancer, Difix3d+, GaussianObject, Free360, GenFusion, RI3D, Generative3DGS}.
-Despite producing outstanding novel renders, this approach incurs significant computation due to the required fine-tuning step, which is necessary to adapt a pre-trained diffusion model to the specific scene or object at hand.
+The repaired views are subsequently used as pseudo references for later optimization, thus emulating artifact-free dense-view training \cite{DeceptiveNeRF, 3DGS-Enhancer, Difix3d+, GaussianObject, Free360, GenFusion, RI3D, Generative3DGS}.
+Despite producing high-quality pseudo ground-truths, this approach incurs significant computation due to the required fine-tuning step, which is necessary to adapt a pre-trained diffusion model to the specific scene or object at hand.
 The repair step is also costly, thus severely hindering the method's scalability.
 To shorten the overall training time, recent works leverage LoRA \cite{LoRA} adapters, but a single scene can still take up to an hour to train \cite{GaussianObject}.

 In this paper, we introduce the WaveletGaussian framework for 3D Gaussian object reconstruction under sparse views, aiming to significantly reduce overall training time while maintaining competitive rendering quality.
 To achieve this objective, WaveletGaussian proposes repositioning the diffusion fine-tuning and repair steps from the RGB to wavelet domain.
-The rationale is that the latter is of much lower resolution, while still preserving all information through the lossless Discrete Wavelet Transforms.
-Specifically, diffusion is only trained on, and applied to, the low-frequency LL subband, while the high-frequency subbands are processed using a lightweight U-Net-like \cite{U-Net} architecture.
-Additionally, we propose a novel online random masking method to curate the object-specific dataset for diffusion fine-tuning, replacing the commonly used leave-one-out strategy that additionally requires training multiple 3DGS models \cite{RI3D, 4DSloMo, GaussianObject}.
+The rationale is that the latter is only half-resolution, while still preserving all information through the lossless wavelet transform.
+Specifically, the diffusion model is only trained on, and applied to, the low-frequency LL subband, while the high-frequency subbands are processed using a lightweight U-Net-like \cite{U-Net} architecture.
+Additionally, we propose a novel online random masking method to curate the object-specific dataset for diffusion fine-tuning, replacing the commonly used, but inefficient, leave-one-out strategy \cite{RI3D, 4DSloMo, GaussianObject}.
 In summary, our contributions are as follows: